From Potential Conflict to Cooperation Potential

 - Students specializing in water-related disciplines since they will become the water managers, educators and decision-makers of the future.

 PCCP coordinates cooperation processes and disseminates best practices of water conflict resolution and cooperation building.
 It offers a “one-stop-shop” for activities in transboundary waters, and establishes links with related initiatives within UNESCO and the UN more broadly.
-The programme also cooperates with other non-UN institutions around the world working in this domain.
+The project also cooperates with other non-UN institutions around the world working in this domain.

 In addition to UNESCO's regular budget and since 2009, PCCP activities are generously funded by the government of Italy through the Ministry of Environment.
 The government of Japan (Ministry of Land Infrastructure and Transportation) funded PCCP activities from 2000 to 2009.
 The government of Andorra funded PCCP activities between 2003 and 2006.